-The right to inspect and copy the student's education records within 10 business days of the day the District receives a request for access.
+The right to inspect and copy the student's education records within 15 school days of the day the District receives a request for access.

 The degree of access a student has to his or her records depends on the student's age.
 Students less than 18 years of age have the right to inspect and copy only their permanent record.
 Students 18 years of age or older have access and copy rights to both permanent and temporary records.
 A parent/guardian or student should submit to the building principal a written request that identifies the record(s) he or she wishes to inspect.
-Within 10 business days, the building principal will make arrangements for access and notify the parent/guardian or student of the time and place where the records may be inspected.
-In certain circumstances, the District may request an additional 5 business days in which to grant access.
+The principal will make arrangements for access and notify the parent/guardian or student of the time and place where the records may be inspected.
 The District charges \$.35 per page for copying but no one will be denied their right to copies of their records for inability to pay this cost.

 These rights are denied to any person against whom an order of protection has been entered concerning the student.

-The right to request removal from the student's academic transcript one or more scores received on college entrance examinations.1
+The right to request removal from the student's academic transcript one or more scores received on college entrance examinations.

 A parent/guardian or eligible student may ask the District to remove certain scores of college entrance exams from their student's academic transcript.
-This includes the State assessment that includes a college and career readiness determination.
 Students often take college entrance examinations multiple times in order to improve their results.
 Test publishers provide the results from each examination taken to the student's high school.
 Schools must include each of these scores on the student's transcript, which may result in academic transcripts having multiple scores from a single college entrance exam.
 A parent/guardian or eligible student may not want certain scores to be sent to postsecondary institutions to which the student applies.
-To request the removal of these scores from a student's academic transcript, the parent/guardian or eligible student must submit a written request to the building principal.
+To request the removal of scores on college entrance examinations, the parent/guardian or eligible student must submit a written request stating the name of each college entrance examination that is the subject of the request and the dates of the scores that are to be removed.